United Nations Alliance of Civilizations: Inception

 The High-Level Group’s report, published on 13 November 2006, put forth recommendations that became the guiding principles for the implementation of the Alliance.
 In particular, it identified four priority areas of action for the Alliance of Civilizations, which all play a critical role in reducing cross-cultural tensions and building bridges between communities, and to which the Alliance of Civilizations should bring a multidisciplinary and multi-perspective approach: Youth, Education, Media, and Migration.

 In May 2007, UNAOC released its "Implementation Plan 2007–2009", which elaborated on the notion that the AoC will not replace or reconstitute any existing plans or political channels.
 Rather, the AoC will facilitate its goals primarily through partnership operations among a variety of existing groups, and also through projects in youth, education, media, and migration.

 The core of the 16-page document consists of two parts.
 The first part, drawing directly on the 2006 HLG report, describes the strategic and structural framework for the AoC.
-Included are plans for an AoC forum held in varying locations annually, the "Group of Friends" representatives from States and international organisations, and UN Secretary-General-appointed ambassadors to the AoC.
-Financing will be accomplished via the AoC Voluntary Trust Fund with support from various organisations.
+Included are plans for an AoC forum held in varying locations annually, the "Group of Friends" representatives from States and international organizations, and UN Secretary-General-appointed ambassadors to the AoC.
+Financing will be accomplished via the AoC Voluntary Trust Fund with support from various organizations.
 The second part of the plan calls for actions to staff the office of the Secretariat by Summer 2007, and to implement the directives established in the first part of the document.
 A mid-term review of the plan of action is intended in 2008.
 The first group of ambassadors will be listed by the end of 2007, and the first annual AoC forum will be held 15–16 January in 2008 in Spain, with a focus on youth.
 The AoC will establish a rapid-response media-based mechanism to intervene in escalations of global tension.

 The plans were discussed with UN Secretary-General Ban Ki-moon on 14 June 2007.

 On 24 June, Ban Ki-moon spoke at a commemoration of 13th century Muslim poet Rumi in New York, in which he embraced the teachings of the poet, expressing the resonance with the goals of the AoC.